MicrosoftDocs/windows-powershell-docs/docset/windows/dfsn/remove-dfsnroottarget.md

 ```

 ### -Confirm
 Prompts you for confirmation before running the cmdlet.
+The default value is **True** and asks for confirmation.
+If you do not want to confirm the operation, you must use the switch with the **False** value, as shown in this example:

+**-Confirm:$False**

 ```yaml
 Type: SwitchParameter